Frank Elbridge Webb: Personal life

-Through his father, Webb was able to trace his heritage to the Pilgrims who arrived on the Mayflower.
-Writing on his Mayflower heritage, a reporter from The Kansas City Star declared that it was "difficult to overlook this feature, for the colonel mentions it frequently in conversation."
-His great-grandfather, Nathaniel Webb, had served in the Revolutionary War and Webb belonged to the Sons of the American Revolution.

-His father, Elbridge Webb, had been born in Maine and came from a wealthy New England family of shipbuilders and engineers.
-His mother, Annie Settle, had been born in Oregon and was a singer.
-He had an older sister, Adelaide E. Webb, who was an elocutionist.
-After his father's death, his mother remarried John Greenwell, with Webb having six half-siblings as a result.
-Adelaide died in 1896 and his mother died in 1925.
-He was also a cousin of William Seward Webb.

-Webb was married by 1900, but in 1908 Agnes Hayes divorced from him for reason of desertion.
+In 1908, Agnes Hayes divorced from him for reason of desertion.
 Webb remarried in 1909 to Alice Gilman.
 Webb later married Ethel L. Webb and she divorced him in 1927, suing for alimony after he received the Farmer–Labor Party's nomination.
 At some time, an ex-wife sued Webb for spending all her money and hypothecating her jewels.
 In April 1928, Webb married Elsa Reid, and they remained married until his death.